 Presented by Matthew Gilbert, LMFT, CEAP

 Description: Define assertiveness and self-confidence, goal setting, positive communication, positive outcomes in difficult situations.
-(Recorded: Jan - 2019)
+(Recorded: Jan - 2019.
+35 minutes)

 The Generation Gaps workshop will help participants understand the various generations present at work, and understand what motivates them and dealing with them on a daily basis.
 Both the young and older worker will have many ideas to offer, which will help the organization thrive in the marketplace.
 Learning how to deal with the Generation Gaps at work will help you become a better manager or co-worker.
 (36 minutes)